 The writer of Ecclesiastes reminds us there is a time for everything… including things we think of as “unpleasant” or “unfaithful” like weeping, mourning, or breaking apart.
 (Eccl.
 3:1-8) In these days of isolation, unrest, frustration, and loss, many of us are feeling lots of uncomfortable things.
 These uncomfortable feelings can lead us to feel separated from, angry at, or even abandoned by, God.
 Where do we go with that?
 Here’s a reflection that might help, along with an invitation to try your hand at writing your own lament.

-Regular Sunday school classes have ended for the 2019-2020 academic year.
-Watch for information about summer formation opportunities for kids!
+Regular Sunday school classes are on summer break.
+Watch for information about formation opportunities for kids!

 Links to Additional Resources